Latent Concept Disentanglement in Transformer-based Language Models: Introduction

 \section{Introduction}

-Transformer-based Large Language Models (LLMs) demonstrate remarkable in-context learning (ICL) abilities: with only a handful of input-output demonstrations, they can generalize to new inputs without any parameter updates \citep{few-shot-learners}.
-These successes hint that models might be inferring latent rules or concepts implicit in the prompt.
-Yet it is still unresolved whether transformers truly form explicit internal representations of such hidden structure, or whether apparent generalization can be explained by more superficial pattern matching.
-This work therefore asks:
+Transformer-based Large Language Models (LLMs) demonstrate remarkable in-context learning (ICL) abilities: with only a handful of source-target demonstrations, they can generalize to new queries without any parameter updates \citep{few-shot-learners}.
+These successes hint that the models might be inferring latent rules or concepts implicit in the prompt.
+Understanding this goes beyond studying a specific question about ICL; it is a key step to deciphering how the attention mechanism encapsulates the influence of prior tokens on posterior tokens, through latent intermediate representations.

-Prior mechanistic studies leave this question open: most focus on tasks with simple latent structures which do not require intricate disentanglement nor manipulation of concepts.
-For instance, recent research has identified linear task or function vectors for problems such as basic arithmetic, single-step reasoning, and linguistic mappings \cite{todd2024function,hendel2023incontext}, and isolated certain attention heads that drive ICL behavior on these straightforward problems \citep{olsson2022context, yin2025attention,davidson2025differentpromptingmethodsyield}.
-However, \textit{real ICL usage often involves richer latent structures} --- for instance, demonstrations with under-specified intermediate reasoning steps, or that share continuous latent parameters.
-It remains unclear how transformers \emph{represent} these latent concepts, and how they \textit{disentangle} and \textit{reuse} them.

-We address these gaps by probing two challenging ICL settings: \begin{itemize}[leftmargin=1.6em] \item \textit{Discrete multi-hop reasoning}.
-A model must map a ``source'' entity to a ``target'' entity (e.g., landmark$\to$capital) by first latently inferring the hidden ``bridge'' entity (e.g., country), allowing us to ask whether the LLM first resolves the ``bridge'', then refines it to a ``target'' entity via (causal) concept compositions. \item \textit{Continuous-parameter tasks}.
-Demonstrations are generated by unknown real-valued parameters (e.g., the radius of a circular trajectory), allowing us to ask whether the model encodes such parameters along a systematic low-dimensional geometry. \end{itemize} Both tasks are \textit{demanding enough} to require intricate latent concept disentanglement and manipulation, yet \textit{sufficiently controlled} to permit causal, feature and circuit-level analysis.

-Figure~\ref{fig:teaser} illustrates the main ideas of our paper.
-Our experiments show that \textit{transformers do learn, and when necessary, compose disentangled latent concept representations in these settings}.
-In the multi-hop task, we identify a highly sparse circuit of attention heads that first recovers the ``bridge'' concept, and then specializes it using ``target concepts'' to produce the answer.
-In the continuous tasks, we find that the model’s task vectors lie on a low-dimensional manifold precisely aligned with the underlying parameter.
-These results show that transformers internalize latent structure through specialized mechanisms rather than heuristics.

-The remainder of this section details our task setups (Section~\ref{sec: icl tasks and motivation questions}) and summarizes our main contributions (Section~\ref{sec:contributions}).